CK6853/CK6853/README.md

   - PowerBI, Power Automate/Flows, Planner/Teams/Lists

 ### 🌱 Currently Learning
-Go - Understand most of the theory, still looking for an application to apply it in
+- Go - Understand most of the theory, still looking for an application to apply it in
+- GitHub 😅 - Most of my career I've just used it as a slightly more advanced Google Drive for solo projects, but now I'm actually trying to get into the collaborative side of things.
+Feedback is welcome.

 ### 📫 How to reach me
 - If you've gotten here from my resume or my socials, please use those as a first point of contact.